monty-dev/melanie-docs/docs/privacy.md

 - Username changes and nickname changes
 - Message IDs
 - Message Timestamps
-- Message content which is stored for a maximum of 14 days, except when it is ran with a command.
-Messages ran with a command are stored indefinitely.
+- Message content which is stored for a maximum of 14 days if it is ran with a command.
-- Message word vectors that are stored indefinitely.

 ## Data Sharing